 This type of cabling can support greater cable lengths than any other cabling type (up to a couple of miles).
 The cables are also immune to electromagnetic interference.
-As you can see, this cabling method has many advantages over other methods but it’s drawback is that it is the most expensive type of cabling.
+As you can see, this cabling method has many advantages over other methods but its main drawback is that it is more expensive.

 There are two types of fiber-optic cables: